-Figures 5 thru 18 are examples of these plots.
-These figures display wheel spin-down characteristics for various tires, surfaces, tire pressures, water depths, tread depths, and vehicle speeds.
+Figures 5 thru 24 are examples of these plots.
+These figures display wheel spin-down characteristics for various tires, surfaces, tire pressures, water depths, tread depths and vehicle speeds.
 One of the most notable trends is the effect of tire inflation pressure.
 As the inflation pressure is increased, the speed required to cause a certain amount of spin-down is also increased.
-Figure 5, for example, shows that by increasing the inflation pressure by 6 psi, the speed required to cause 10% spin-down is increased by about 4 mph.
-However, decreasing the tire pressure not always decreases the speed at which a given amount of spin-down will occur.
-As can be seen in Figure 5 and several others, there was no spin-down obtained at 18 psi for speeds up to 64 mph.
+Figure 5, for example, shows that by increasing the inflation pressure by 6 psi, the speed required to cause 10% spin-down is increased about 4 mph.
+However, decreasing the tire pressure does not necessarily decrease the speed at which a given amount of spin-down will occur.
+As can be seen in Figures 5, 10 and 11, there was no significant spin-down obtained at 18 psi for speeds up to 64 mph.
 It must be remembered, however, that wheel spin-down is only an indication of hydroplaning or tire-pavement contact loss.
 One explanation for the lack of spin-down is that as the inflation pressure is decreased, the contact area is enlarged.
-With this enlarged zone, the pressure profile is less uniform and the spin-down torque is decreased to the point where partial hydroplaning can occur without spindown.
-Also, once the tire is completely supported by the water layer, the pressure profile is more uniform which causes a decrease or disappearance of spin-down.
-The phenomenon of decreasing spin-down with increasing speed is shown in Figures 12 and 17.
-This was normally observed for an inflation pressure of 18 psi, but was also noticed occasionally at a pressure of 24 psi.
-It is therefore unjustified to assume that if a tire has not spun-down it has not lost pavement contact, in the lower range of inflation pressures.
+With this enlarged zone, the water pressure profile across the tire is less uniform and the spin-down torque is decreased to the point where partial hydroplaning can occur without spin-down.
+Also, once the tire is completely supported by the water layer the same water pressure profile is more uniform which can cause a decrease or disappearance of spin-down.
+Figures 19 thru 23 offer some good examples of the danger of relying solely on spin-down as an indication of hydroplaning.
+Figures 19, 20, 21 and 23 at 18 psi, and Figure 22 at 24 psi all show % spin-down progressively increasing with increasing speed.
+However, in these particular cases, as the speeds continued to be increased, spin-down dropped to values usually less than 5%.
+The phenomenon of decreasing spin-down with increasing speed is also shown in Figures 12 and 17.
+This was normally observed for an inflation pressure of 18 psi, but was also noticed occasionally at pressures of 24 and 30 psi.
+It is therefore unjustified to assume that if a tire has not spun-down it has not lost some pavement contact in the lower range of inflation pressures.
 In such cases, it may be helpful to perform skid tests at varying speeds to determine at what speed the coefficient of friction reaches minimum value.
-At this speed, the tire is hydroplaning.